 There are various red flags to look out for when it comes to payment requirements from a painting company.
-Paying for a consultation is normal; however, if you are asked for a large sum of money without any commitment to services, you are most likely being scammed.
+Paying for a consultation is normal; however, if you are asked for a large sum of money without any commitment to services, you are most likely to be scammed.
 You should never have to pay for a painting project, from a reputable company, upfront.
 Professional painters will deliver the product before asking for payment.

 You should also be wary of painting companies that constantly change payment requirements.
 Before you know it, you may end up paying more than the job is worth.
 In some cases, the dubious contractor will take your money and run, leaving you with a half-finished project.
 Your only option, then, is to pay the extra expense of finishing the job yourself or hiring a reputable company.

-Scammers can easily dupe you by not providing a contract or by using vague language that is open to interpretation.
+Scammers can easily dupe you by not providing a contract, or by using vague language that is open to interpretation.
 A good painting company will go through the important aspects of the contract and correct any ambiguous terms.
 Ultimately, with a reputable company, you won’t have to worry about being caught out on a technicality that leaves you paying twice or more for one project.

-Look out for points in a contract that have the potential to result in hidden charges.
+Look out for points in a contract that has the potential to result in hidden charges.
 This is a common contractual scam that is used to commit homeowners to additional costs that were not explicitly expressed during the consultation period.
 These companies don’t care about your budget and are only interested in maximizing the profit they make.

 Licensing and Qualifications

 Without proof of credentials, you have no way of knowing if the contractor has the training and experience to get the job done.
-For all you know, you are hiring someone who watched online videos about painting before deciding to pursue a career in home or commercial painting.
+For all you know, you are hiring someone who watched online videos about painting before deciding to pursue a career in-home or commercial painting.
 You have to protect your investment, so ask for proof of qualifications before signing a contract.

 Is your painter unable to provide proof of insurance or guarantees?
 That is a good indication he or she is not prepared to stand by the work.
 Even the best painting companies in Nevada make mistakes, sometimes.
 That is why those companies offer their customers guarantees, insurance against property damage or poor workmanship.